CTCycle/FAIRS-roulette-agent/README.md

 - `learning_rate:` learning rate of the model during training
 - `batch_size:` size of batches to be fed to the model during training
 - `embedding_size:` embedding dimensions (valid for both models)
+- `num_blocks:` how many encoder layers to stack
+- `num_heads:` number of heads for multi-head attention mechanism

 **Settings for data preprocessing and predictions:**
 - `use_test_data:` whether or not to use test data